Three basic fig flavors

 Honey figs have the flavor of honey, sometimes tending to caramel, or to agave nectar flavor.

-The in-between berry flavors of sugar-berry and honey-berry have more of a general berry or fruity flavor and less of the strawberry jam flavor of the resin, citric, and berry punch figs.
+The in-between berry flavors of sugar-berry and honey-berry have more of a general berry or fruity flavor and less of the strawberry jam flavor of the resin, citric, tannin, and punch berry figs.

 While flavor is found to a significant extent in the skin and in the flesh between the skin and pulp, most fig flavor concentrates in the gel pulp of figs, per the photos above, and below.